SplunkGlobalDevs/SplunkLogger/README.md

 }
 ```

-If you intend to use send data via **Http** you should set **HecConfiguration** section and if you choose to send data via socket you must set **SocketConfiguration** section.
+If you intend to send data via **Http** you should set **HecConfiguration** section and if you choose to send data via socket you must set **SocketConfiguration** section.

-Now we need to configure SplunkLoggerConfiguration and indicate to use **Splunk** section from configuration file.
+Now we need to configure SplunkLoggerConfiguration at dependency injection and indicate to use **Splunk** section from configuration file.
 ```csharp
 /// <summary>
 /// This method gets called by the runtime.
 Use this method to add services to the container.